dhiraj-instalily/hr_intelligence/README.md

 - ✅ GitHub repository established at [https://github.com/dhiraj-instalily/hr_intelligence](https://github.com/dhiraj-instalily/hr_intelligence)
 - ✅ Added scripts to extract individual resumes from a single PDF and populate the database
 - ✅ Improved resume extraction by identifying candidates from tables
-- ✅ Implemented LLM-based schema extraction for more accurate resume parsing
+- ✅ Implemented GPT-4o-based schema extraction for more accurate resume parsing
 - ✅ Created an end-to-end pipeline script for the entire extraction process
+- ✅ Integrated OpenAI's function calling for reliable structured data extraction

 ### Next Steps